Biosphere Reserves Institute

 In order to strengthen biosphere reserves as model regions for sustainable development, the BRI focuses on four central fields of action:

-• Teaching & education - international and practice-orientated courses on socio-ecological systems and sustainable change
+• Teaching & education: international and practice-orientated courses on biosphere reserves and sustainable change

 Teilnehmende des TRANSECT Workshops erarbeiten innovative Ansätze zur Förderung von Biosphärenreservaten.